Multiverse pipeline

 The Mocap tasks are:

-1. create a static Maya joint hierarchy that matches the one of the animated mocap data.
-Then bind the joints to the Maya model, paint the joint weights and output it as a USD file skel_model.usd.
+create a static Maya joint hierarchy that matches the one of the animated mocap data.
+Then bind the joints to the Maya model, paint the joint weights and output it as a USD file

-For both see the skeleton workflow.
+data in MEOW.
+Then write it as a composition.For both see the skeleton workflow.

 The outputs of mocap are:

-• a USD file that contains the Maya model with the joints hierarchy binded and weighted (skel_model.usd).
-This is an intermediate output and is not passed to another step in the pipeline, typically.
+- a USD file that contains the Maya model with the joints hierarchy binded and

-• a USD composition which is the result of establishing a relationship between the skel_model.usd generated by mocap itself and the skel_anim.usd coming from Vicon Shogun.
+coming from Vicon Shogun.
 This file is passed to Construct Scene and to crowd FX for and to the asset construction.

 In the mocap phase you will use the following Multiverse tools:

-• Write USD Asset --> skel_model.usd (can also be written as sparse override).
+(can also be written as sparse override). - Read USD Asset -->

-• Write USD Composition --> mocap.usd
+- Write USD Composition -->

 # Construct Asset